peterukk/rte-rrtmgp/README.md

-# RTE+RRTMGP-NN is an accelerated version of RTE-RRTMGP using neural networks for the gas optics computations
+# RTE+RRTMGP-NN is an accelerated version of RTE-RRTMGP using neural networks for the gas optics, and a refactored radiative transfer solver
 September 2020: GPU code fully working again, fixes to gas optics code to support OpenMP from an outer loop (see rrtmgp_rfmip_lw.F90)

 August 2020: Shortwave NN models added.
 Similar performance benefit and accuracy as longwave model.
 Cleaner RRTMGP code: now only one interface which takes NN models as optional input to enable NN kernel.
 OpenACC code not tested and probably broken again.